How to avoid being affected by the next AWS outage

 Because of the recent outage, many companies are now discussing whether they should invest in redundant data storage and cloud products.
 Companies that already use this strategy wouldn’t have experienced any downtime.
 For those that want to ensure business continuity during the next outage, using a multi-cloud or multi-region strategy will offer protection, but the cost of doing so is prohibitive for some companies.

-Duplicating your infrastructure and running workloads across two different regions or cloud providers could amount to doubling or even tripling your costs, and many businesses do not have the finances to put this strategy into practice.
+Duplicating your infrastructure and running workloads across two different regions or cloud providers could amount to doubling or even tripling your costs, and many businesses do not have the finances to put this strategy into practice

 In the end, if you choose this strategy, you should have a deep understanding of the risks you might face and whether you will recoup your investment by using this kind of precautionary measure.
 To get an estimate of the costs involved, head over to Amazon’s AWS calculator.